shelter pets in need

 Obedient yet energetic, English Springer Spaniels love to run and be active.
 They are a good option for those who prefer small to medium sized dogs but they are tough and very trainable.

-The English Springer Spaniel was bred for hunting so they love spending time outside and joining in with their owner's sporting activities.
+The English Springer Spaniel was bred for hunting so they love spending time outside and are one of the best dogs for hiking.

 Extremely graceful, you might think Salukis would be more at home on the catwalk than the great outdoors but they love to run.